-Height and Setback1 Guidelines: (for buildings on the east and west sides of the plaza)
+Height and Setback Guidelines: (for buildings on the east and west sides of the plaza)

 - a.
-Defining Façade: 3 to 5 storeys in height2. - b.
-Upper Storey (on the east side of the plaza): set back the 5th storey 2.4m or more from the edge of the podium. - c.
-Upper Storey (on the west side of the plaza): set back the 4th and 5th storey 2.4m or more from the edge of the podium. - d.
+Street Wall: 3 to 5 storeys in height. - b.
+Upper Storey (on the east side of the plaza): set back the 5th storey 2.5m or more from the edge of the podium. - c.
+Upper Storey (on the west side of the plaza): set back the 4th and 5th storey 2.5m or more from the edge of the podium. - d.
 Towers (on the east side of the plaza): set back approximately 6m or more from the edge of the podium. - e.
-Building Massing: locate within a 5:1 inclined setback starting at approximately 18m above grade at the plaza edge, up to approximately 48m.
-No further setbacks are required above 48m.
+Building Massing: locate within a 5:1 inclined setback starting at the top of the podium.
+No further setbacks are required once the tower setback (d.) is reached.

-1 Minimum setbacks will be confirmed in the zoning bylaw.
 Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements.